Avid S3L System Movin’ On Up for Primal Scream’s 2013 World Tour

 Compact size and high performance Come Together

-The new console also made its Japanese debut on the tour, having been supplied locally by Clair-Japan.
-“It’s perfect for a small club tour and because of the S3L’s modularity and networked Ethernet AVB architecture, the setup time is so quick, plus it’s really easy to scale up if you need to,” explains Brennan.
-“I can set up a 64-channel desk, 48 lines of stage-box and a 128 channel, 75m Cat5e multi in around ten minutes.
-If you add in its space saving size, it’s just awesome!
-I couldn’t have taken a board on tour if it wasn’t so small and modular.
+The new console made its Japanese debut on the tour, having been supplied locally by Clair-Japan.
+“It’s perfect for a small club tour, and because of the S3L’s modularity and networked Ethernet AVB architecture, the setup time is so quick.
+Plus it’s really easy to scale up if you need to,” explains Brennan.
+“I couldn’t have taken a board on tour if it wasn’t so small and modular.
 I’ve had to carry this one in a Transit van, splitter, truck, car and plane, and it’s been really easy to move around.”

 Can’t Go Back to rival manufacturers